-London Coffee Festival celebrates its 10th anniversary this year, bringing coffee lovers and the coffee industry together at the Old Truman Brewery in Shoreditch.
+London Coffee Festival celebrates its 12th anniversary this year, bringing coffee lovers and the coffee industry together at the Old Truman Brewery in Shoreditch.

-What’s on at London Coffee Festival 2020
+What’s on at London Coffee Festival 2021

 A lot of fine coffee, obviously.
 And we do mean a lot.
 There’s plenty of fancy food on offer too.
 Grab a reusable cup and follow the aroma of over 250 artisan coffee and gourmet food stands.
 Pick up new skills from world-class baristas, drop into interactive and sip coffee-based cocktails.

-Tickets to London Coffee Festival 2020
+Tickets to London Coffee Festival 2021

-And if you’re really on a caffeine buzz, you can buy Weekend VIP tickets for £80.00.
+And if you’re really on a caffeine buzz, you can buy Weekend VIP tickets for £72.00.
 This has the same perks as the VIP day ticket but for all three days.

-Thursday 23 and Friday 24 April daytime will be open for industry-only pass holders.
+Thursday 23 and Friday 24 September daytime will be open for industry-only pass holders.
 But you can buy tickets for sessions from 4pm on Friday.

 Old Truman Brewery is a short distance from Shoreditch High Street (Overground), Old Street (Underground, Northern Line, Bank Branch) or Liverpool Street (Mainline Railway, Central, Hammersmith & City and Circle Lines).Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.